-The three recorded phone conversations between Petitioner and Scherff's office took place on December 30, 2013, January 6, 2014, and January 31, 2014.
+The recorded phone conversations between Petitioner and Edmonds took place on December 15, 2015 and May 16, 2016, before he entered a guilty plea on May 19, 2016, and was sentenced on August 8, 2016.
 However, the FPD recently confirmed that it has revisited the relevant Securus records and, based on the available evidence, Petitioner cannot prove that anyone actually accessed the relevant audio recordings until after he was sentenced and thus he cannot rely on the adverse inference to prove the prosecution team became privy to the audio recordings before that point.
-Specifically, it is undisputed that the Securus call access logs Petitioner provided in discovery state that any presentencing calls were "accessed" on January 13, 2014, after he was sentenced on January 7, 2014.
-Thus, any alleged Sixth Amendment violation could not have occurred until after both Petitioner's plea and sentencing were already complete, leaving no redressable injury.
-The service of the provided in th
+Specifically, it is undisputed that the Securus call access logs Petitioner provided in discovery state that these calls were "accessed" on August 24, 2016, after he was sentenced on August 8, 2016.
+Thus, any alleged Sixth Amendment violation could not